Lloyd26/CSARCH2-SimulationProject-BCD/README.md

 It supports the following features:
 - Decimal to Unpacked BCD
 - Decimal to Packed BCD
-- Decimal to Densely-Packed BCD
+- Decimal to Densely Packed BCD
-- Densely-Packed BCD to Decimal
+- Densely Packed BCD to Decimal

 It can also save the output result into a text file.